fshostme/docs/docs/cs16/cs16-rcon.md

 ---

 ## Log into RCON
-Open console in-game and run the login command to gain access to all the following commands.
+Open console in-game by clicking § (below ESC) and run the login command to gain access to all the following commands.
 The RCON password will be displayed on your [panel](https://fshost.me/free-panel).
 <br /> `rcon_password type_rcon_pass_here`

 ## General Settings